You are here

 UMD buildings are heated by a central natural gas-fired heating plant with three main boilers.
 Although natural gas is relatively clean-burning, it is also a non-renewable fossil fuel that contributes to greenhouse gas emissions.

-The electricity we purchase comes from Minnesota Power, and although they are committed to reducing emissions, the fuel mix is still dominated by coal.
+The electricity we purchase comes from Minnesota Power.
+Although our utility is committed to reducing emissions and integrating renewables into their fuel mix, their generation is still dominated by fossil fuels.
 Energy efficiency, conservation and renewable investments are all important ways to reduce our carbon emissions.

 Energy efficiency and conservation